 Saskatchewan Association of Licensed Practical Nurses Voluntarily Adopts New Regulatory Performance Standards

-- Strategy development, operational planning and reporting mechanisms.
+- Serving as a guide for strategy development, operational planning and reporting mechanisms.

 Without a formal oversight body for regulators in Saskatchewan, SALPN assesses its own performance against the standards annually.
 The assessment results in a report outlining SALPN’s compliance.
 The Regulatory Performance Standards, the 2021 and the 2022 reports can be accessed here: